 Our favorite simple watch face: Numerals Duo

-Simplicity works really well on Apple Watch faces, especially when paired to a single color, uncomplicated strap like Apple’s Sport Strap, and faces don’t get much simpler than the Numerals Duo.
+Simplicity plays well on the Apple Watch’s minimalist screen, especially when paired to a single color, uncomplicated strap like Apple’s Sport Strap, and faces don’t get much simpler than the Numerals Duo.
 Four oversized numbers dominate the face, but don’t mistake simplicity for a lack of features.
 It’s wonderfully customizable, with the option to change the fill color to your preference, and fill just two or all four numbers.

 Our favorite all-rounder: California

-Watch faces on a smartwatch are fun because you can change them depending on your mood, style, or what you’re wearing that day.
+Watch faces on a smartwatch offer a fun way to express your mood, style, or complement what you’re wearing that day.
 However, sometimes you just want a reliable, clear, and informative all-rounder for everyday use.
-We’ve settled on the California face for this task.
+For this, we prefer the California face.

 A great alternative, and our previous best all-rounder pick, was the Infograph watch face, so try it out if the California doesn’t do it for you or if you have an Apple Watch Series 3 or earlier.

 Our favorite classy watch face: Gradient

 Much as we love the Numerals Duo face, it’s quite a casual look, so what should you choose if you want something a little classier?
 We recommend the Gradient watch face.
 It’s still a simple option, but the example you see above is about as complex as it gets.
-The shaded areas denote the hour and minute marks, plus second hand sweep, making the face really nicely animated when lit up.
-You can strip it back to a single second hand sweep and alter the colors too, or change it from a full-screen look to a circular face, at which time you can add complications.
+The shaded areas denote the hour and minute marks, plus second-hand sweep, making the face nicely animated when lit up.
+You can strip it back to a single second-hand sweep and alter the colors too, or change it from a full-screen look to a circular face, at which time you can add complications.